mbustama/NuOscProbExact/README.md

 > **Important:** If you feed the code a non-Hermitian matrix, it will output nonsensical results

-> **About units:** The code does not assume units for any of the model parameters, so you need to make sure that you input values with the correct units.
-The module `globaldefs` contains conversion factors which might come in handy.
+> **About the units:** The code in the modules `oscprob3nu` and `osprob2nu` does not assume units for any of the model parameters, so you need to make sure that you pass values with the correct units.
+The module `globaldefs` contains conversion factors which might come in handy for this.

 ### Trivial example